New York Custody and Co-Parenting Laws

 Modifying a Parenting Plan

-Parenting plans and custody orders can be modified in New York when there has been a meaningful change in circumstances that affects the child’s well-being.
+Parenting plans and custody orders can be modified when there has been a meaningful change in circumstances that affects the child’s well-being.
 Courts understand that families evolve over time—work schedules shift, children grow older, and living situations may change.
 A modification allows the parenting plan to be updated so it continues to meet the child’s needs.

 A parent seeking a modification generally must show: